Research output per year

 The University of Western Australia (M518), 35 Stirling Highway,

-Professor Graeme J Hankey, MBBS, MD, FRCP, FRCPEdin, FRACP, FAHA, FESO, FAAHMS, FWSO is Professor of Neurology, Medical School, Faculty of Health and Medical Sciences, The University of Western Australia; Consultant Neurologist, Sir Charles Gairdner Hospital; Clinical Trials Advisor, the Harry Perkins Institute of Medical Research; and Research Affiliate, the Perron Institute for Neurological and Translational Science, Western Australia.
+Professor Graeme J Hankey, MBBS, MD, FRCP, FRCPEdin, FRACP, FAHA, FESO, FWSO, FAHMS, is Chair in Stroke Research, The University of Western Australia and the Perron Institute for Neurological and Translational Science, Western Australia.